2020 UPDATE INCLUDED

 So how is that relevant to a beauty blog?
 Well, antioxidants are major players in keeping our skin healthy.
 They are actually major players in keeping every part of us healthy.
 Antioxidants are at the forefront of the battle with free radicals – I’m sure most of you have heard of these pesky little things that can damage our cells.
 Our bodies actually produce free radicals, indeed things like exercising can produce a few of them too – kept in check and they are not actually all bad.
 It is when they go out of balance due to things like smoking, pollution, UV damage and pesticides to name a few culprits, that the trouble starts.
 Signs of free radical damage to our skin can be things like age spots, wrinkles and inflammation.
 Antioxidants will neutralise free radicals and help to prevent them from causing damage.
 So when it comes to our skin, if it is a fresh, glowing complexion you are after, then consuming lots of antioxidants is very important.

 “Switching to organic crop consumption is equivalent to eating one or two additional portions of fruit or vegetables per day.”

 It can be quite hard to fit in lots of fruit and veg some days, so if eating organic means more nutrition than brilliant.
 I do try and buy organic as much as I can.
-When I remember I buy a box from Riverford, I find these really good value and they offer free delivery.
-I do forget and they don’t always have everything, so I try and visit local markets and of course I buy from supermarkets.
+I have a regular box from Riverford, I find these really good value and they offer free delivery.
+I also try and visit local markets and of course I buy from supermarkets.
 The organic choice now is brilliant – although most are packaged in ridiculous amounts of plastic which is so frustrating!!
 I did write to Waitrose about it as they seem to be one of the worst which surprises me – you can’t buy anything organic loose in there.
 Their answer was if they didn’t package the organic, then they would have to package the non-organic….grr…

 Anyway here are the lists if you fancy a look…